 For those of us who have been in the web development industry long enough, the AI Hype for healthcare is nothing new.
 Researchers have been forecasting how AI technologies will transform our medical response system since the 1950’s; and yet, hospitals across the U.S. can still be found using the same legacy tech and paperwork filing infrastructures they’ve had for decades.
 The trend leaves many asking: is there hope for meaningful healthcare app development in 2019?

 According to InteropITX’s 2018 Research Report, “the top [integration] challenge cited by respondents was a lack of IT infrastructure to support AI” in all industries.
 As cloud-based technologies become the norm, however, the need for organizations to revamp their existing digital infrastructure lessens.
 Now in 2019, healthcare facilities large and small are adopting IoT applications at an unprecedented rate, opening up a more viable healthcare market for app developers looking to improve the way America delivers healthcare.

-In short, with growing interest in apps and ML that can literally track your symptoms (and even refill prescriptions), and with more and more physicians being recruited to support app developers that respond to the individual needs of both patients and facilities, 2019 is going to be a BIG year in healthcare app development.
+In short, with a growing interest in apps and ML that can literally track your symptoms (and even refill prescriptions), and with more and more physicians being recruited to support healthcare app developers that respond to the individual needs of both patients and facilities, 2019 is going to be a BIG year in healthcare app development.

 Looking to carve out your own technological niche in the city you call home?
 Check out our list of 2019’s top trends in healthcare application development below, and find a cause that calls to your technical know-how:

 5. Specialist Matching Services